Azure Stack servicing policy

 Download update packages for integrated systems

-Microsoft will release both full monthly update packages as well as hotfix packages to address specific issues.
+Microsoft releases both full monthly update packages as well as hotfix packages to address specific issues.

 Monthly update packages are hosted in a secure Azure endpoint.
 You can download them manually using the Azure Stack Updates downloader tool.
 If your scale unit is connected, the update appears automatically in the Administrator portal as Update available.
 Full, monthly update packages are well documented at each release.
 For more information about each release, you can click any release from the Update package release cadence section of this article.